Noahvocat/TRY-AGAIN-ARCH-LINUX-HARD/README.md

 ## SETTING UP TRY-AGAIN-ARCH-LINUX

-To enable TRY-AGAIN-ARCH-LINUX is download the script and move it to the /root directory
+To enable TRY-AGAIN-ARCH-LINUX download the script and move it to the /root directory

-To do this mv TOOBAD.sh /root/.zshrc
+To do this
+mv TOOBAD.sh /root/.zshrc

+then
 then source ~/.zshrc